Party of Sri Lanka’s New Marxist-Leaning President Wins Majority in Parliamentary Election

 Sri Lankan President Anura Kumara Dissanayake’s Marxist-leaning party has won the Nov.
 15 snap parliamentary elections, with his National People’s Power coalition now set to steer the island nation for the next five years.

-Meanwhile, the Samagi Jana Balawegaya, or United People’s Power Party—led by opposition leader Sajith Premadasa—had 40 seats and was in second place, the Elections Commission said.
+Meanwhile, the Samagi Jana Balawegaya, or United People’s Power Party—led by opposition leader Sajith Premadasa—had 40 seats and was in second place, according to the Elections Commission.

 Dissanayake, 55, had defeated incumbent Ranil Wickremesinghe, opposition leader Sajith Premadasa, and 36 other candidates in September’s elections.

-Still, the anti-corruption campaigner and political outsider needed a clear majority in parliament to deliver on key policies aimed at tackling rampant corruption, poverty, and soaring inflation in the wake of the island’s worst-ever economic crisis—in 2022, Sri Lanka defaulted on debt for the first time since its independence from Britain in 1948, resulting in its economy shrinking by 7 percent.
+Still, the anti-corruption campaigner and political outsider needed a clear majority in Parliament to deliver on key policies aimed at tackling rampant corruption, poverty, and soaring inflation in the wake of the island’s worst-ever economic crisis—in 2022, Sri Lanka defaulted on debt for the first time since its independence from Britain in 1948, causing its economy to shrink by 7 percent.

-Dissanayake’s coalition had just three of parliament’s 225 seats prior to the snap election, prompting him to dissolve it to seek a fresh mandate.
+Dissanayake’s coalition had just three of Parliament’s 225 seats before the snap election, prompting him to dissolve it to seek a fresh mandate.

 “There is a change in Sri Lanka’s political culture that started in September, which must continue.”

-Sri Lanka, a nation of 22 million, is facing a cost of living crisis further worsened by food and fuel shortages—according to the World Food Programme, 26 percent of the population lives below the poverty line.
+Sri Lanka, a nation of 22 million, is facing a cost of living crisis worsened by food and fuel shortage.
+According to the World Food Programme, 26 percent of the population lives below the poverty line.

 The country is also currently in the middle of a bailout program with the International Monetary Fund (IMF), with debt restructuring with international creditors nearly finalized.